Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Climbing Uluru is an option — but the Anangu, the local Aboriginal people, have made it clear that they don’t want people to.
 One reason is that they feel responsible when people die on Uluru, which happens occasionally, and they must take on the responsibility of mourning for them.

 So why does climbing even happen in the first place?
 When the Australian government gave this land back to the Anangu, one of the conditions was that it was to remain open for tourism, including the climb.
 This was the best option that the Anangu could hope for, so they consented — but they put up signs urging people not to.

 An alternative to climbing is to get up close to Uluru and explore the base.
-We did this as the second part of our 2-day Uluru tour with AAT Kings, a company that I noticed showed a great amount of respect for the Anangu.
+I did this as the second part of my 2-day Uluru tour with AAT Kings, a company that I noticed showed a great amount of respect for the Anangu.

-While chatting with one of our guides, we asked him if the climb would ever be shut down.
-He told us that he personally believed that the climb would be shut down around 4-6 years from now.
+While chatting with one of my guides, I asked him if the climb would ever be shut down.
+He told me that he personally believed that the climb would be shut down around 4-6 years from now.

 Camels live in the Outback.